carbon-language/carbon-lang/docs/design/generics/overview.md

 fn SortVector(T:!
 Comparable, a: Vector(T)*) { ... }
 ```

-The syntax above adds a `!` to indicate that the parameter named `T` is generic
+The syntax above adds a `!` to indicate that the parameter named `T` is
-and the caller will have to provide a value known at compile time.
+compile-time.
+By default compile-time parameters are _checked_, the `template`
+keyword may be added to make it a _template generic_.

 Given an `i32` vector `iv`, `SortVector(i32, &iv)` is equivalent to
 `SortInt32Vector(&iv)`.
 Similarly for a `String` vector `sv`,